Caroline Townshend: Early life and education

-After her family returned from Europe Caroline Townsend was a pupil at Wycombe Abbey School.
-Townshend was educated at the Slade School of Fine Art.
+In 1882, the family moved to Switzerland before relocating to Florence in 1885.
+The family later returned to England and settled in Richmond, Yorkshire.
+Townsend was educated at Wycombe Abbey before studying at the Slade School of Fine Art.
 After a period as a student at the Slade she decided that she wanted to try stained glass and by 1901 asked Christopher Whall to take her on as a pupil.
 She assisted in his studio and attended his classes at the Central School of Arts and Crafts until 1903.